Corvimae/PlumeVN/README.md

 fillColor: The background color of the rectangle.
 If no fillColor is specified, the element is not filled.<br>
 strokeColor: The border color of the rectangle.
 If no borderColor is specified, no border is drawn.

+####UIRoundedRect

+Represents a rectangle with rounded corners.
+Extends UIRect.

+**Properties**
+radius: The radius of the edge rounding.

 ####UIEllipse

 Represents a basic ellipse, centered at (x, y).
 Extends UIElement.